Materials form the foundation for the production of durable tools.

 During the heat treatment process, these large carbides and alloying elements can become enriched, potentially leading to defects such as overheating, insufficient tempering, and even cracking along grain boundaries.

 Figure 16 shows overheating during quenching caused by segregation of surrounding components of large carbides (etched in 4% HNO3 alcohol solution).

 Figure 16 Overheating caused by segregation of components around bulk carbides during quenching (500×)

 11. Carbide liquation

-It is not easily eliminated during subsequent normal processing and is present in the steel in the form of bulk zoster carbide in the direction of the rolling of the steel.
+This segregation, known as liquation, is not easily eliminated during subsequent processing and results in the presence of bulk zoster carbide in the direction of the rolling of the steel.

-Figure 17 shows CrMn liquation (etched with 4% HNO3 alcohol solution).
+Figure 17 shows CrMn liquation, as etched with a 4% HNO3 alcohol solution.

 Figure 17 Carbide liquation (500×)

 Steels with liquation are highly brittle, as the continuous metal matrix is disrupted, resulting in reduced strength.
 Previously, liquation was commonly found in CrWMn and CrMn steels, and using them to make gauges often resulted in difficulty in obtaining a smooth surface.